 Step 2.
 Install VirtualBox.

-First, Install packages which are required for installation of VirtualBox:
+First, Install packages that are required for the installation of VirtualBox:

 Verify that your VirtualBox installation was successful, run the following command: